 Q14.
 Is there a late-occurring type of childhood muscular dystrophy?

-A. Yes.
-Becker muscular dystrophy is a milder form of DMD with onset between ages of 5 and 25 and relatively slow progression.
+- Yes.
+Becker muscular dystrophy is a milder form of DMD with onset between ages of five and 25 and relatively slower progression.
 There are also many other types of muscular dystrophy with onset later in childhood or in adulthood.

 Q15.
 Is muscular dystrophy strictly a disease of children?